tum-esi/wot-sys/Devices/nodewot-dobot-magician/README.md

 ### Raspberry Pi Configuration

-You can find more information about the following step "pip install pydobot"
+You can find more information about the following step "pip install pydobot" after the Raspberry Pi Configuration at Python library for Dobot Magician with sliding rail.

 ```
 1)  npm install